-Saint Louis University's Billiken Angel Network announces its third campus-wide business plan competition, sponsored by the Coleman Foundation of Chicago.
-It will be held at the Cook School of Business on Saturday, May 11, 2013.
+Saint Louis University's Billiken Angels Network announces its fourth campus-wide business plan competition, sponsored by the Coleman Foundation of Chicago.
+It will be held at the Cook School of Business on Wednesday, May 13, 2015.
 All types of student-owned business ideas are acceptable: high-tech to no-tech, one-person firms to large teams, for-profit or social ventures, existing or planned, any type of business in any industry.

-The first place plan will receive $1000, second place $750, third place $600, fourth place $500, and fifth place $400.
-Those receiving Honorable Mention will receive $250.
-All finalists will have the chance to present to members of the Billiken Angel Network.
-In addition, all submissions will receive feedback on their ideas from the members and staff of the Billiken Angels.
-The BAN is SLU's angel network, comprised of nearly 30 local business people with a commitment to growing the campus and the community.
+All those receiving Honorable Mention in either track will receive $100.
+All submissions will receive feedback on their ideas from the members and staff of the Billiken Angels.
+The BAN is SLU's angel network, comprised of over 35 local entrepreneurs and 60 volunteers with a commitment to growing the campus and the community.

-The five finalists will present on May 11th.
-Each will have 15 minutes, followed by a 20 minute Question-and-Answer session with the judges.
+6. Finalists will be informed by Monday, May 11th.
+The six finalists will present on May 13th.
+Each will have 10 minutes, followed by a 15 minute Question-and-Answer session with the judges.
 The judges will announce the winners at the end of the Competition.

 Please contact Prof. Jerome Katz (firstname.lastname@example.org, 977-3864) with any questions.